vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Salomon, Richard

-1979 Tīrthapratyāmnāyāh. : Ranking of Hindu Pilgrimage Sites in Classical Sanskrit Texts. in: ZDMG 129, Heft 1 (1979), 102–128.
+1979 Tīrthapratyāmnāyāḥ: Ranking of Hindu Pilgrimage Sites in Classical Sanskrit Textṣin: ZDMG 129, Heft 1 (1979), 102–128.

-1989 New Inscriptional Evidence for the History of the Aulikaras of Mandasor. in: IIJ 32 (1989),1–36.
+1989 New Inscriptional Evidence for the History of the Aulikaras of Mandasor̥in: IIJ 32 (1989),1–36.

 1998 Indian Epigraphy.
 A Guide to the Study of Inscriptions in Sanskrit, Prakrit, and other Indo-Aryan Languages.
 Delhi.

-Sam. gītaratnākara
+Saṁgītaratnākara

 See Sār˙ngadeva ´

-Sām. khyakārikās
+Sāṁkhyakārikās

-(SK) Sām. khyakārikās of Īśvarakr.s.ṇa.
-With the Yuktidīpikā and the Sanskrit Commentary Tattvaprabhā and Hindi gloss by Ramāśa˙nkara Tripāt.hi.
+(SK) Sāṁkhyakārikās of Īśvarakr̥ṣṇa.
+With the Yuktidīpikā and the Sanskrit Commentary Tattvaprabhā and Hindi gloss by Ramāśa˙nkara Tripāṭhi.
 Vārāṇasī 1970.

-Sām. khyasūtras
+Sāṁkhyasūtras

-(SS) The Sām. khya-pravacana-bhās.ya or commentary on the exposition of the Sā˙nkhya philosophy.
-Edit. by Richard Garbe.
+(SS) The Sāṁkhya-pravacana-bhāṣya or commentary on the exposition of the Sā˙nkhya philosophy.
+Ediṭby Richard Garbe.
 Cambridge (Mass.)
 1943.

 Sam ´ . kara

 Harvard Oriental Series 2.

 (ad BhG) Srīmadbhagavadgītā ´ [with the commentary of] Srīśam ´ . kara.
-[Edit. by] Gaṇeśa Sāstrī Jośī.
+[Ediṭby] Gaṇeśa Sāstrī Jośī.
 Poona 1981.
 Ananda Ashrama Sanskrit Series 34. ´

-Sam. yuttanikāya
+Saṁyuttanikāya

-The Sam. yutta-Nikˆaya of the Sutta-Pit.aka, edit. by M. L´eon Feer.
+The Saṁyutta-Nikˆaya of the Sutta-Piṭaka, ediṭby ṀL´eon Feer.
 London

 1960 (reprint), 5 vols.
 Pali Text Society.